danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/Emojis-Article.md

 Emoji("😀").localizedName(in: .swedish)  // Leende Ansikte
 ```

-EmojiKit is currently localized in:

-* English
-* Swedish

-Anyone can contribute to provide support for more locales.
-See the `Resources` folder for information on how to localize emojis.
+EmojiKit is currently only localized in `English` and `Swedish`, but anyone can contribute to provide support for more locales.
+See the `Sources/EmojiKit/Resources` folder for information on how to localize emojis and categories.

 ## Skin tones